 Japanese foods that must be tried

 Sushi – Okay everyone knows what sushi is, but once you’ve had sushi at Tsukiji market in Tokyo; sushi will never be the same.
-Tsukiji Market is the largest fish and seafood market in the world; the morning tuna auction is a must see for many tourist.
+Tsukiji Market is the largest fish and seafood market in the world; the morning tuna auction is a must see for many tourists.
 The sushi here doesn’t get any fresher since the fish is usually caught that morning.

 Ramen – The origin of ramen is unclear, but it became popular in North America when celebrity chef David Chang opened his Momofuku restaurant in New York.
 Ramen is basically noodles, served with pork, in a hot broth.
 The broth comes in various flavours and you can now get dipping ramen (cold noodles, which you dip into a thicker hot broth).
 Ramen is so popular in Japan, that there’s a ramen museum in Yokohama.